Tour of the authentic fjords of Kvaløya to Sommarøy

 Once onboard, we loved the way the mini-bus takes us through Kvaløya, an island known for its wild beauty.
 The drive itself is a highlight — you’ll be treated to views of fjords, mountains, and lakes.

 Several reviews highlight the quality of the guide, with one praising the knowledgeable and engaging explanations about the landscape and local life.
-The small size of the group (max 15 travelers, but often fewer) means the atmosphere is friendly and relaxed, perfect for asking questions or just soaking in the views.
+The small size of the group (max 15 travelers, but often fewer) means the atmosphere is friendly and relaxed, great for asking questions or just soaking in the views.

 Witnessing Ersfjorden